This section gives an overview of the various source of finance available to UK/EU students from the Government, the University and Wolfson College.

 Graduate Medical Course (4 Years)

-See Student Support for Cambridge Graduate Course in Medicine (2017 Entry)
+Download this information sheet (.doc) on Student Support for Cambridge Graduate Course in Medicine (2018 Entry)

 Other Government Help for Home Students